BlueBrain/Tide/doc/Building.md

     cd Tide/build
     cmake .. -DINSTALL_PACKAGES=1

-One could also look directly at the TIDE_DEB_DEPENDS and TIDE_PORT_DEPENDS entries in the top-level CMakeLists.txt of each (sub)project and install the packages manually.
+Alternatively, look directly at the TIDE_DEB_DEPENDS and TIDE_PORT_DEPENDS entries in the top-level CMakeLists.txt of each (sub)project and install the packages manually.